mlaccessories/mla-api/docs/overview.md

 ## Authentication

-Basic Authentication is used to authneticate users.
+Basic Authentication is used to authenticate users.

 Username can be either the username or email address registered for the ML Accessories website account.